echoreader/bytehuman.blog/posts/cheapest-cloud-storage-for-personal-use.md

 - **Privacy Pick**: Sync.com or MEGA for zero-knowledge encryption.
 - **Lifetime Winner**: pCloud's 2TB for $399 future-proof your **personal use**.
 - **Apple Fans**: iCloud's $0.99 entry is unbeatable for seamless integration.

+## ✅ People Also Ask

+- Is 100GB of cloud storage enough for personal use?
+For light users who mainly store documents and photos, 100GB is usually enough.
+If you take a lot of high‑resolution photos or videos, consider 500GB–1TB.

+- Which cloud storage service is the cheapest long‑term? pCloud’s lifetime plans offer the lowest long‑term cost if you plan to store files for several years.

+- Is cloud storage safer than using an external hard drive?
+Cloud storage provides better redundancy and remote access, but security depends on encryption and the provider’s privacy policies.

+- What is the best free cloud storage option?
+MEGA offers one of the most generous free tiers at 20GB, with end‑to‑end encryption for added privacy.

 ## FAQ